Transition to Product Management (2025 Guide)

 Jumping into product management this way requires high flexibility, adaptability, risk tolerance, and some good ole gumption.

-These roles at growing companies can allow you to have a direct impact on the company’s success and to learn and grow as a product manager.
+These roles at growing companies can allow you to directly impact the company’s success and learn and grow as a product manager.

 No matter the role you’re starting from or the strategies you’re taking to get there, here are some general tips on making the leap:

-Networking is an essential part of transitioning to a product management role.
+Networking is essential for transitioning to a product management role.
 If your company employs product managers, establish relationships with them.

 Step 2: Gain PM experience.